protocolbuffers/protocolbuffers.github.io/content/reference/php/php-generated.md

----
++++
-title: "PHP Generated Code Guide"
+title = "PHP Generated Code Guide" weight = 730
-weight: 730
-toc_hide: false
-linkTitle: "Generated Code Guide"
-no_list: "true"
-type: docs
-description: "This topic describes the PHP code that the protocol buffer compiler generates for any given protocol definition."
+linkTitle = "Generated Code Guide" description = "This topic describes the PHP code that the protocol buffer compiler generates for any given protocol definition." type = "docs"
----

-This page describes the PHP code that the protocol buffer compiler generates for any given protocol definition.
-You should read the [proto3 language guide](/programming-guides/proto3) before reading this document.
++++

+You should read the
+[proto3 language guide](/programming-guides/proto3)
+before reading this document.
 Note that the protocol buffer compiler currently only supports proto3 code generation for PHP.